 took the lead on the DLA’s written evidence for the 2012 Select Committee on Women in the Workplace.

-Sophie is Chair of the Midland Circuit Women’s Forum and is on the retention panel of the Bar’s Equality and Diversity Committee, dealing with the issues surrounding the retention of women in the profession and harassment.
+She is Vice Chair of the Midland Circuit Women’s Forum and is on the retention panel of the Bar’s Equality and Diversity Committee, dealing with the issues surrounding the retention of women in the profession and harassment.
+She recently drafted the Bar Council’s harassment training, and works on initiatives to address the underreporting of harassment in the profession.

 Sophie was co-founder and is now a patron of Amicus, the legal human rights charity, and was appointed in 2016 as a Trustee for the Muslim Women’s Network UK.
 She has set up and runs a separate charity that deals with issues of community cohesion.